 The Stomach and the Port

-The final ‘indoor’ chapter of Liverpool Biennial 2021: The Stomach and the Port is now open, featuring a nine major exhibitions across the city, in addition to the outdoor sculptures, online programme of sonic and digital commissions, films, events, podcasts and more, you can still visit exhibitions in person at FACT and Bluecoat, as well as Daniel Steegmann Mangrané’s outdoor sculpture La Pensée Férale (2021) currently in situ at Crown Street Park.
+The full exhibition programme for LB2021: The Stomach and the Port is now closed.
+Featuring nine major exhibitions across the city, in addition to the outdoor sculptures, online programme of sonic and digital commissions, films, events, podcasts and more, you can still visit exhibitions in person at FACT and Bluecoat, as well as Daniel Steegmann Mangrané’s outdoor sculpture La Pensée Férale (2021) currently in situ at Crown Street Park.

 Liverpool Biennial 2021 explores notions of the body.
 Drawing on non-Western ways of thinking, the 11th edition challenges an understanding of the individual as a defined, self-sufficient entity.
 The body is instead seen as a fluid organism that is continuously shaped by and shaping its environment.
 A plethora of artistic practices inform this edition: many of the artworks include sound, shun direct representation, de-stabilise gender categories or look at intense forms of contact.
 Liverpool, and its maritime history as a point of global contact and circulation, provides the perfect ecosystem to situate these enquiries.